 South Carolina has the right business climate to not only get our economy back on track, but to grow by seizing opportunities to bring manufacturing currently in China back into the United States, and bring it right here to South Carolina.
 We not only have a welcoming manufacturing environment, but we also have the necessary technology know-how to provide high quality, low-cost products.
 South Carolina is a job creator, and this situation will be no different.

-I have been designated a "Business Champion" by the SC Chamber of Commerce.
+I am proud to have been designated a "Business Champion" by the SC Chamber of Commerce.